rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 #### Acceptance Criteria - test01

-The device should play each video format stream accurately, and the callback should verify each format.
-When playback of non-SDR streams stops, the device should trigger a default SDR callback.
+- The device should play each video format stream in the specified order, and the callback should verify each format.
+- When playback of non-SDR streams stops, the device should trigger a default SDR callback.
+- **Note:** The order of supportedFormats in the test and the video format stream list in the test setup YAML file should match to ensure each format aligns with the corresponding stream during playback.

 #### Expected Results - test01

-The test initializes the TV settings, iterates through multiple video formats, and confirms the correct video format and callback status for each playback.
+The test initializes the TV settings, iterates through multiple video formats in the defined order, and confirms the correct video format and callback status for each playback.

-Success Criteria
+Success Criteria:

 - The device should correctly display each specified video format during playback.
 - The default SDR callback should activate after playback stops on non-SDR streams.